AymericAstaing/AymericAstaing/README.md

 - 📫 How to reach me **aymeric-astaing@hotmail.com**

-- 📄 Know about my experiences [https://bit.ly/3M8Xfui](https://bit.ly/3M8Xfui)
+- 📄 Know about my experiences with my [curriculum](https://bit.ly/3GQYNJT)

 - ⚡ Fun fact **i did a road trip in Europe, alone and by car for 5 months (25 countries, 25.000km).**